fluencelabs/cli/packages/cli/package/docs/commands/README.md

 ## `fluence aqua yml [INPUT] [OUTPUT]`

 Infers aqua types for an arbitrary yaml file, generates valid aqua code with a function call that returns an aqua object literal with the same structure as the yaml file.
-For valid generation please refer to aqua documentation https://fluence.dev/docs/aqua-book/language/ to learn about what kind of structures are valid in aqua language and what they translate into
+For valid generation please refer to aqua documentation https://fluence.dev/docs/aqua-book/language/ to learn about what kind of structures are valid in aqua language and what they translate into.
+Alias: fluence aqua yaml

 ```
 USAGE